ology/techn.ology.net/blog/2026/08/03/chess-coverage-visualization/index.markdown

 Green means that the piece on that square is protected by an allied piece.
 Two diagonal colors on a square mean that 2 things can happen.

+The red square surrounding `G5` indicates the moves that the piece (a white pawn) at `G4` can make.
+(The computer's mouse is hovering over square `G4`, but the mouse pointer is not in the screen capture.
+Argh!)

 This doesn't enforce chess gameplay rules.
 It visualizes.
 But it just happens to allow play - and the game-state is preserved, so players can come back, later on.

 Also, it allows setting up an arbitrary board of say, all queens, with the "Clear board" button and the "Add a piece..." option-select page widgets.